taipham1803/preemployment/README.md

 2. Add Google maps key to use Google maps

-Fastest way: Open the project with VSCode and search for `API_KEY_GOOGLE_MAPS`, then replace it with your google maps api key, Or you can change it manually in the following 2 places:
+- Fastest way: Open the project with VSCode and search for `API_KEY_GOOGLE_MAPS`, then replace it with your google maps api key.

+#### Or you can change it manually in the following 2 places:
-For Android: ./android/app/src/main/AndroidManifest.xml
+- For Android: ./android/app/src/main/AndroidManifest.xml
-For iOS: ./ios/preemployment/AppDelegate.mm
+- For iOS: ./ios/preemployment/AppDelegate.mm

 3. Open xcode, vscode and run node server